dantleech/blog/content/posts/2026/05-16-day-18/index.md

 pointed commandingly to the side of the road.
 I obeyed and pulled up and waited.
 After a minute, and not knowing why or for what I was waiting I cautiously proceeded down the road.
-Soon another two motorcycles came round a bend and this time one approached me directly and commanded me in Italian and this time I parked the bike against the wall and dismounted.
+Soon another two motorcycles came round a bend and this time one approached me directly and commanded me in Italian with urgency and this time I parked the bike against the wall and dismounted.

 Presently a _swarm_ of cyclists rounded the corner being preceeded by cars with bikes mounted on the top.
 They were all going incredibly fast and this